 Do you agree one of the biggest challenges of going to the gym is finding the motivation to leave the house?
-According to Susan Mason, parent of an Oakland University student, the personal training program at Oakland University Recreation and Well-Being helped her conquer just that.
+According to Susan Mason, parent of an Oakland University student, the personal training program at Oakland’s Recreation Center helped her conquer just that.

 Mason was tired of feeling discouraged and she wanted to make a positive change.
-She wasn’t very active but support from her family got her to the gym.
+She wasn’t very active, but support and encouragement from her family got her to the gym.
 She later signed up for personal training and was assigned personal trainer Josh McMillon, a senior at OU.

-Even though Mason was spending three days a week running and three days a week in the gym with or without McMillon, she still had barriers to overcome.
-Having negative thoughts can be a push back when starting out and being out of shape.
-Quickly though, Mason realized that the gym is a place to allow those to improve and setting mantras helped her.
+Even though Mason was spending more time each week running and training with or without McMillon, she still had barriers to overcome.
+Having negative thoughts can be a push-back when starting a new workout.
+Quickly though, Mason realized that the gym is a place to allow individuals to improve, and setting mantras helped her.

-30 days was all it took before results were being noticed.
-She went from being able to run one lap around the track to a few miles and even joined a running group.
+Susan noticed results shortly after 30 days.
+She went from being able to run one lap around the track–to a few miles and even joined a running group.
 Mason said, “Losing the inches and pounds has been great, but gaining the strength and endurance has been the best result.”